Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-accounts.md

 ## Obtaining and Managing an Address

-The **most user-friendly** way to create a AXIALunar address is through the [AXIASolar JS UI](https://axiasolar.js.org/apps/#/accounts).
+The **most user-friendly** way to create a AXIALunar address is through the [AXIA JS UI](https://AXIA.js.org/apps/#/accounts).
 Remember to back up the seed phrase used to generate your account - the accounts are stored only in your browser, so purging the cache will wipe your accounts as well.
 You would then have to recreate them using the seed phrase given to you by the UI - this will also restore all your previously held balances.

-A **more convenient and recommended** method of keeping the accounts stored on your computer is using the [AXIASolarJS extension](https://github.com/axiasolar-js/extension).
+A **more convenient and recommended** method of keeping the accounts stored on your computer is using the [AXIAJS extension](https://github.com/AXIA-js/extension).
 This extension remembers your accounts and allows you to clear your browser cache without fear.
 Still, don't forget to back up your seed phrase - if you lose access to this computer, or the extension somehow crashes beyond repair, the phrase will come in handy.

 Please note that as this keeps your accounts in the browser, it is not a safe place to keep large holdings.
 By definition, a browser is a "hot wallet" and susceptible to a wide range of attacks, so keep your funds in cold storage when dealing with non-trivial amounts.
 Creating cold storage is as simple as securely stashing away the seed phrase for your accounts and removing all traces of the accounts from your computer.

-Other than the extension and the default UI, AXIASolar and AXIALunar addresses can also be created with the [Subkey tool](https://github.com/axia-tech/substrate/tree/master/bin/utils/subkey).
+Other than the extension and the default UI, AXIA and AXIALunar addresses can also be created with the [Subkey tool](https://github.com/axia-tech/substrate/tree/master/bin/utils/subkey).
 Subkey is intended for users comfortable with using the command line and can seem intimidating, but is quite approachable.
 Follow the instructions in the [Subkey documentation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey).
 When used properly, Subkey is the **most secure** available method of creating an account.

-There is also the very secure [Axia Signer](https://www.axia.io/signer/) but it currently only supports AXIALunar addresses, not AXIASolar or generic Substrate.
+There is also the very secure [Axia Signer](https://www.axia.io/signer/) but it currently only supports AXIALunar addresses, not AXIA or generic Substrate.

-Alternatively, you might find some wallets on the [Axiaproject.com page](http://www.axiaproject.com/) but bear in mind that these are **unaudited** and not officially affiliated with AXIACoin Foundation or the AXIASolar project unless otherwise stated.
+Alternatively, you might find some wallets on the [Axiaproject.com page](http://www.axiaproject.com/) but bear in mind that these are **unaudited** and not officially affiliated with AXIA Foundation or the AXIA project unless otherwise stated.

 Hardware wallet integration from [Ledger](https://ledger.com) is coming soon.

 ## Existential Deposit and Reaping

 When you generate an account (address), you only generate a _key_ that lets you access it.
 The account does not exist yet on-chain.
-For that, it needs the existential deposit - 0.01 LUNAR / SOLAR.
+For that, it needs the existential deposit - 0.01 LUNAR / AXC.
 This deposit is paid by the account sending you tokens.
 The one "creating" you pays for your creation.

 Going below 0.01 causes an account to be _reaped_.
 Your account will be wiped from the blockchain's state to conserve space.
 You do not lose access to the reaped address - as long as you have your private key or recovery phrase, you can still use the address - but it needs a top-up of another existential deposit to be able to interact with the chain.